Skip to main content

 1. Open the Word file and place the cursor where you want to insert the video.

-3. In the Object dialog box, do the following operations:
+3. In the "Object" dialog box, do the following:

-2. Click the Browse button to navigate to the location on your computer where the video is stored.
-Select the video file and click Insert in the Browse window;
+2. Click the "Browse" button to navigate to the video file on your computer, select it, and click "Insert".

-Tips: In the Object dialog box, there are other two options:
+Tips: In the Object dialog box, there are two additional options:

 • Link to file:

-• ◆ Check this option will create a link to the video file’s location on your computer.
-It doesn’t increase the file size as much, but the video will not be viewable if you move the document to another computer without also moving the video file.
+• Check this option to create a link to the video file’s location on your computer.
+This keeps the file size small, but the video won’t play if the document is moved to another device without the video file.

 • Display as icon:

-• If you check this option, the video will be represented by an icon in the document.
+• If checked, the video will appear as an icon in the document instead of a thumbnail.

-4. After you insert the video, it will appear as a video icon in your document.
-See screenshot:
+4. After the video is inserted, it will appear as a video icon in your document.

 • Advantages:

-• The video is stored directly within the Word document, eliminating the need for users to download an additional file or access an online link to view the video.
+• The video is stored directly within the Word document, so users don’t need to download separate files or follow external links.

 • Considerations:

-• ◆ Embedding videos can significantly increase the overall file size of a Word document, which may make it difficult to share via email or other platforms that have file size restrictions.
+• Embedding videos can significantly increase the file size, which may cause issues when sharing via email or other size-restricted platforms.

 Insert Offline / Local video in Word with Windows Media Player